 Everyone in the group indicated a desire to spend a significant amount of time with family—specifically, kids and grandkids – once retired.
 Communities will have to be conducive to families where kids are able to make noise and play.
 Many of our parents expressed that their parents (read: our grandparents), or people age 75+, lived or currently live in communities and spend their time in places that are not particularly kid friendly.
 Those places don’t sound like paradise to our parents.
 Instead, with more free time on their hands after retirement, they’re looking forward to becoming babysitters for their grandkids and they envision fun-filled weekends with the whole family.

 Once again, our parents taught us something.
 We were happy to learn more about how they want to be spoken to through advertising and we hope we were able to give them a little insight into what we do on a daily basis.
 In fact, a few parents said that they didn’t even want to “retire.”
 Instead, they plan to keep doing what they love, work or otherwise, on their own terms, a few even said they’d come work for us!
-Watch their reactions to working at in this video.

 We’d love to hear what you think in the comments below; do you think there is a missed opportunity to speak to this demographic?